Wondaris/Wondaris-Python-SDK/README.md

 _Default value:_ ` 30 * 1024 * 1024` Bytes

 A number indicating the maximum size of a `PATCH` request body in bytes.
-With value (`Infinity`) means that tuspy will try to upload the entire file in one request.
+With value (`MAXSIZE`) means that tuspy will try to upload the entire file in one request.
 This setting is also required if the input file is a reader/readable stream.

 **Warning:** **Do not set this value**, unless you are being forced to.
 The only two valid reasons for setting `chunk_size` are: